parosaone/blog/_posts/2020-8-10-html-label-without-using-for-and-id.md

     <INPUT type="text" id="firstname">
 ```
 The `Label`'s `for` value should match the `Control`'s `ID` value.

-> the value of the for attribute must be the same as the value of the id attribute of the associated control element.

 `Control`'s `ID` attribute is required, and since ID is unique, each `Label` is associated with only one `Control`.